RobertRostohar/NXP_Sensor_SDK/README.md

 # NXP Sensor SDK using Open-CMSIS-Pack
 Proof of concept for NXP Sensor SDK using Open-CMSIS-Pack csolution - CMSIS Project Manager.

 Demonstrates a scalable solution for sensor examples using multiple boards and shields.

 Projects are using software layers with specified standard interfaces.

-Examples have been taken from NXP  ISSDK pack (slightly modified) and extended with CMSIS Project Manager YML files.

 ## Repository top-level structure

 Directory                   | Description
 ----------------------------|-------------------------------------------------
-[examples](./examples)      | ISSDK examples for various sensors [packs](./packs)            | NXP Packs: ISSDK and various DFPs and BSPs
+[packs](./packs)            | NXP Packs: various DFPs and BSPs

 Details about the packs are described in [packs/README.md](./packs/README.md).

 ## ISSDK Sensor examples

-IoT Sensing SDK (ISSDK) examples for various sensors are located in directory [examples/issdk/sensors](./examples/issdk/sensors).
+IoT Sensing SDK (ISSDK) examples for various sensors are available on [Open-CMSIS-Pack/Sensor-SDK-Example](https://github.com/Open-CMSIS-Pack/Sensor-SDK-Example) GitHub repository.

 Projects are described with CMSIS Project Manager input files (YML format) and are using CMSIS software packs (Open-CMSIS-Pack format).

-The projects consists of:
+The projects consist of:
  - application with middleware
  - board software layer
  - shield software layer